huntrar/cliquery/README.md

     This easy guide for beginners covers several topics, with short and basic descriptions of the HTML tags you are likely to need when learning how to make your own website.
     See more?
 [Press Enter]
     ```
-* Entering h or help will bring up the list of possible commands to pass to the prompt.
 * To choose multiple links at once, a range may be specified by separating the start and end range with a dash.
 Leaving one end of the range blank will choose all links until the other end of that range.
 For example, given 10 links, entering 5- would effectively be the same as entering 5-10.
 * Using the bookmarks flag with no arguments will list all current bookmarks in .cliqrc, ordered by time of entry.
 Adding and deleting bookmarks can be done using add [url] or del [num] or [suburl], where [suburl] is a substring of the url.
 Opening bookmarks is done through the bookmarks flag and either a [num] or [suburl] argument.
-Bookmarks may also be added interactively through the link prompt, like all other flags.
+Bookmarks may also be added interactively through the link prompt by entering b [num].